silviapfeiffer/external-videos/readme.txt

 7. screenshot-7.png : a video page as automatically created by the plugin

 == Changelog ==

+= 0.11 =
+* added a shortcode that allows to link straight through to video pages instead of the overlay
+* fixed a bug on retrieval of keyframe for dotsub

 = 0.10 =
 * added option to add the video posts to the site's RSS feed